protect HADZA health & culture

 Injuries and illnesses that could be readily treated with basic medical attention can become life-threatening in remote Hadza camps.
 The Hadza Fund works to improve access to health care for the Hadza community.

-The Hadza Fund was founded by researchers studying the Hadza people's way of of life.
+The Hadza Fund was founded by researchers studying the Hadza people's way of life.
 It is one of the ways we give back.
-We believe that thoughtful, responsible research helps us better understand and ultimately protect the Hadza population and their culture.
+We believe that thoughtful, responsible research helps us better understand and ultimately protect the Hadza population & their culture.